Resources

 Strengthening Livestock Data Use through Capacity Building

-Transforming Ethiopia’s Livestock Sector: Insights from the New Zealand Study Tour
+Transforming Ethiopia’s Livestock Sector: Lessons from New Zealand

-This policy brief captures key lessons from the New Zealand livestock study tour and outlines their relevance for Ethiopia.
-It is intended to guide policymakers, system managers, and development partners in strengthening Ethiopia’s livestock systems through strategic reforms and targeted investments.
-It further highlights examples of what is possible when data, institutions, and producers all work together for a shared vision while emphasizing the ongoing efforts under the aLIVE program.
+This policy brief captures lessons from the New Zealand livestock study tour and their relevance for Ethiopia.
+Aimed at policymakers, system managers, and partners, it highlights how data, institutions, and producers can align for stronger livestock systems, building on ongoing efforts under the aLIVE program.